Business succession plan: share restructure

-The company considered implementing EMI options for the younger directors.
-However, EMI options were inappropriate.
-The younger directors would not be eligible for dividend payments.
+As part of the share restructure, the company considered implementing Enterprise Management Incentive (EMI) options for the younger directors.
+However, EMI options were inappropriate as the younger directors would not be eligible for dividend payments.
 This is because they would not be shareholders, but option holders.

 The different share classes ensured the founders could pay different rates of dividends.
-The founders also wanted the younger directors to concentrate on running the business without fear of interruption.
+The founders also wanted the younger directors to concentrate on running the business after the restructure without fear of interruption.

 Hence we provided that on death the persons inheriting under the estate could retain the shares unless the cross option was initiated.
-However the shares would lose voting rights save for very important decisions.
+However, the shares would lose voting rights save for upon the most important decisions.

 We also provided a share capital table before dilution and post dilution to ensure the founders did not give away more than intended.

 The founders wanted to ensure the younger directors did not sell their shares to outsiders for five years.
 This would provide a lock-in, and security for the founders.
-We achieved this under a shareholder’s agreement, which set out, if any younger directors left, the:
+We achieved this under a shareholders’ agreement.
+This set out provisions in case of any of the younger directors leaving.